 Cornelius Bolton (1751 – 1829) inherited the Faithlegg Estate from his father in 1779.
 He built Faithlegg House in 1783.
 He was a very progressive landlord and did much to improve the lot of his tenants.
 He established a small port at the nearby village of Cheekpoint, where he built a textile factory and a hotel.
 He also started a cobalt mine in Faithlegg.
 Unfortunately, all these enterprises failed and he went bankrupt.
 He died in Waterford city in 1829 and is buried in the old church in Faithlegg graveyard.

 Lady Olivia Room

 Lady Olivia Jane Nugent was a daughter of the 9th Earl of Westmeath.
 She married Pat Power in 1859.
-They lived first at Woodlands &from 1873b they resided at Faithlegg.
-Lady Olivia had a passion of Gardening and it was she who laid out the grounds at both houses.
+They lived first at Woodlands & from 1873 they resided at Faithlegg.
+Lady Olivia had a passion for gardening and it was she who laid out the grounds at both houses.

 Nicholas Power Room

-Nicholas Mahon Power (1787-1873) inherited Ballinakill near Waterford and married in 1818 a wealthy Dublin heiress named Margaret Mahon.
-Her dowry enabled him to by Faithlegg Estate from Cornelius Bolton.
-He built the Catholic Church there in 1824 and added the church steeple shortly before he died.
-A man of great wealth he contributed generously to charities in Waterford and represented the country in parliament for 12 years
+Nicholas Mahon Power (1787-1873) inherited Ballinakill near Waterford, and in 1818 married a wealthy Dublin heiress named Margaret Mahon.
+Her dowry enabled him to buy Faithlegg Estate from Cornelius Bolton.
+He built the Catholic Church there in 1824, and added the church steeple shortly before he died.
+A man of great wealth he contributed generously to charities in Waterford and represented the country in parliament for 12 years.

 Miss Maud’s Room